Save Merged Document Java: Master Document Management with GroupDocs.Merger

 outputStream.close();

-Why?: Closing the stream releases resources and ensures all data is flushed correctly.
+Why?
+Closing releases system resources and guarantees that all buffered data is flushed to disk.

 Practical Applications